 It should be noted that the guidelines have changed several times since I started the original Harvard Extension blog.
 For instance, the 2008 website’s official resume guidelines did not require “Extension Studies” or “Extension School” anywhere:

 I never followed those guidelines, either.
 I felt “Harvard University, Master of Liberal Arts, Concentration In History” was misleading and not representative of the degree that I earned through the Extension School.
+It could easily be confused with a Harvard GSAS degree.
 I have always used “Harvard Extension School” on my LinkedIn profile and paper versions of my resume, and clearly state this fact on this blog and elsewhere.

 - Be proud of your school.
 As anyone who has completed the ALB or ALM programs know, it requires years of dedicated study and some extremely challenging academic requirements, from the Harvard Extension School admissions requirements to the ALM graduate thesis.
 People who take online classes have it even harder, as there are no nearby students to turn to for support and it’s often impossible to ask questions during class or interact with faculty.